jetbrains-academy/javascript-fullstack-course/Authentication/websockets_authentication/task.md

 It seemed we finished route authentication, but we still have sockets!

-Even though we use JWT authorization for them, we cannot reuse the `authenticateRoute` function.
+Although we're using JWT authorization for sockets, we cannot reuse the `authenticateRoute` function.
-So let's add socket auth middleware in a similar way.
+So, let's add socket auth middleware in a similar way.

 ### Task
 To add authentication for sockets, we need to make the following changes.